 What is an Intellectual and Developmental Disability?

-An intellectual and developmental disability is a disorder that is usually present at birth and that negatively affects the trajectory of an individual’s physical, intellectual, or emotional development.
+An intellectual and developmental disability is a disorder that is present prior to age 22, is life-long in nature, and significantly impacts an individual’s physical, intellectual, or emotional development.

 Common diagnostic terms for someone with an IDD include mild to severe intellectual disability, autism spectrum disorder, or a physical impairment such as cerebral palsy or muscular dystrophy.
 An individual must also have at-least three substantial functional limitations in any of the seven life areas: